Austin Champ: Design

 The engine was a four-cylinder in-line petrol unit of 2838 cc capacity (3.5 in pistons × 4.5 in stroke) designed by Rolls-Royce and was the smallest of the standardised B-Range military engines.
 These engines had their origin in a 1936 design produced at Derby, with the concept and dimensions first developed for the Rolls-Royce 20 HP of 1922, but with the demands of the war, development was not proceeded with until the late 1940s by the Rolls-Royce Chassis Division, then based at Clan Foundry in Belper.
 The engine was designed with absolute reliability as a prime criterion with fuel economy a secondary consideration, and using British Standard Fine (BSF) thread standards.
 A feature of this engine was the use of a cast aluminium cylinder head with screwed-in hardened steel valve seats.

 With the adoption in 1949 of Unified thread standards, the engine was re-designed and simplified to ease manufacture; a cast-iron cylinder head was used in this version which can be most easily identified by the letters "UNF" cast or pressed into the rocker cover.

 Rolls-Royce produced engines at Crewe early in the contract but did not have the capacity for volume production at the rate required, therefore Austin was lent tooling and licensed to build a virtually identical engine, and Austin-made engines were fitted in the great majority of Champs built.
 Cylinder blocks for both manufacturers were supplied by Leyland Motors.

 The gearbox had five ratios with synchromesh on all gears.
 A conventional Borg & Beck clutch with mechanical linkage was used and drive from the gearbox was by shaft to the rear combined transfer box and differential assembly which incorporated reverse gear, thereby allowing five reverse gears also, and then by a long shaft to the front differential which incorporated a simple dog clutch to enable four-wheel drive when required.
 A conventional separate transfer case was not possible due to the cruciform layout of the vehicle chassis which placed the junction of the cruciform where the transfer box would reside on a conventional ladder-type chassis.
 Bendix "Tracta" type constant velocity joints were fitted at all wheel stations.
 All transmission assemblies were sealed against the entry of water.

-The suspension system was based on longitudinal torsion bars for primary springing and featured fully independent suspension at all four wheels using double wishbones.
+The suspension system was based on longitudinal torsion bars, similar to that used for the front suspension on the Morris Minor, for primary springing and featured fully independent suspension at all four wheels using double wishbones.
 Each wheel station was also fitted with a rubber cone and cup system to buffer extreme upward suspension travel with energy control exercised by double-acting telescopic hydraulic dampers.
 This system gave an exceptional cross-country performance.
 Front and rear axles were constructed into a cradle sub-assembly, which could be rapidly exchanged in the field.